devpin95/MeshGenerator/README.md

 ---

 The goal of noise functions is to generate sequences that have no repeating sections (at least as far as a human can tell).
-This is important for terrain generation because any repeating patterns become exceedingly obvious, especially when viewing from a distance.
+This is important for terrain generation because any repeating patterns become exceedingly obvious, especially when viewed from a distance.
 Further, we can use noise functions and image manipulation to initially generate realistic terrains before we apply more expensive erosion algorithms.
 Below are the noise functions implemented in the interactable demo.

 <br/>

 #### Sampling

 An important part of applying noise to our generated mesh is determining the range at which we want to sample our functions.
 Because we have a mesh of discrete vertices, we need to break up our sample range into equal parts.
 We can do this by simply remapping the coordinate of interest to the sample range.
 We know the current dimensions of our mesh, what coordinate we're looking at, and the range we want to sample our function at.
-We can call our [remap](#remapping) function like this:
+We can call our `Remap` function like this:

     Remap(x, 0, dim, min, max)

-where *x* is our mesh vertice index, *dim* is the width/height of the mesh, *min* is the lower bound of our sample range, and *max* is the upper bound of our sample range.
+where `x` is our mesh vertice index, `dim` is the width/height of the mesh, `min` is the lower bound of our sample range, and `max` is the upper bound of our sample range.

-For example, if we are looking at the x coordinate 15 with a mesh dimension of 255, and we want to sample our noise function in [0, 5], we can call
+For example, if we are looking at the coordinate, `x=15`, with a mesh dimension of `255`, and we want to sample our noise function in `[0, 5]`, we can call

     Remap(15, 0, 255, 0, 5)